tellform/tellform/docs/setup_sentry_server.md

 Installing Sentry Server
 ------------------------

-NodeForms is an opensource *form builder* that can create stunning forms from PDFs or from scratch
+TellForm is an opensource *form builder* that can create stunning forms from PDFs or from scratch

 ## Before You Begin
 Make sure you understand what sentry server does.
 You can view documentation for sentry server [here](https://sentry.readthedocs.org/).
 This document was written for a server running *Ubuntu 14.04 LTS server* (we used Azure).